 In this project, students become Earth Keepers.
 They raise environmental awareness about a current issue.
 To start, they use the Internet to research facts and organize the information under headings in a Microsoft Word document.
 Next, they learn how to use the tools in Microsoft Publisher to create a postcard and a poster as a call to action.
 To inform people further about the importance of this issue, students use Microsoft Publisher to produce a pamphlet that describes the harmful effects and offers solutions.
-Optional activities have students prepare for an Environmental Conference by creating a calendar, banners, and invitation to the event.
+Optional activities in the have students prepare for an Environmental Conference by creating a calendar, banners, and invitation to the event.

 - Environmental Lesson Plans for Grade 6-9

 This cross-curricular curriculum unit integrates into any geography, science, or social studies topic related to conservation, endangered species, or natural resources.
 By creating a series of publications, students explore the connection been human activity and the natural world.
 They summarize information about the cause, harmful effects, and solutions to a problem.
 This investigation fosters an understanding of the importance of stewardship and sustainability.
+Lessons raise environmental awareness for students and their viewers.

 - Environmental Education Fact Cards